 - 1. Undertake community consultation on the Dubbo Health Education and Well Being Master Plan. - 2.
-Conduct an economic analysis to investigate the quantum of retail, commercial and health related GBA that the precinct may be able to generate in the short, medium and long-term.
-This analysis should investigate in particular the areas of the precinct to be converted to B1 Neighbourhood Centre and B4 Mixed Use given their ability to accommodate increases in retail and commercial floor space.
-The economic analysis should also focus on the viability of unlocking land for private development to stimulate development in the precinct. - Lobby for 'Special Activation Precinct' or 'Local Activation Precinct' identification of the Dubbo Health Education and Well Being Precinct through the Department of Premier and Cabinet.
+Conduct an economic analysis to investigate the guantum of retail, commercial and health related GBA that the precinct may be able to generate in the short, medium and long-term.
+This analysis should investigate in particular the areas of the precinct to be converted to B1 - Neighbourhood Centre and B4 - Mixed Use given their ability to accommodate increases in retail and commercial floor space.
+The economic analysis should also focus on the viability of unlocking land for private development to stimulate development in the precinct. - 3.
+Lobby for 'Special Activation Precinct' or 'Local Activation Precinct' identification of the Dubbo Health Education and Well Being Precinct through the Department of Premier and Cabinet.
 Utilise Government funding opportunities for infrastructure - Growing Local Economies. - 4.
 Provide a tax incentive framework to fast track business investment within the precinct.
 Tax incentives may include, payroll, land and transfer duty exemptions or concessions.
 The appropriateness and quantum of such exemptions or concessions should be investigated in an economic benefit analysis before proceeding to decision. - 5.
 Define and prepare a clear site to establish a catalyst project for sports and health research on the Dubbo Hospital site.
 Site preparation may include undertaking detailed studies to support traffic and infrastructure analysis, and connecting trunk infrastructure to a site where not presently available.

-- Establish a research network between key precinct organisations to identify key research areas, opportunities and programs that forward Dubbo as a centre for rural health for NSW. - Increase incentives for aged care related development, research and education through development incentives (e.g. commit to fast-track approvals, allow increased density (i.e. yield), and waive contributions). - Define and prepare a clear site to establish affordable housing within the Precinct.
+- 6. Establish a research network between key precinct organisations to identify key research areas, opportunities and programs that forward Dubbo as a centre for rural health for NSW. - 7.
+Increase incentives for aged care related development, research and education through development incentives (e.g. commit to fast-track approvals, allow increased density (i.e. yield), and waive contributions). - 8.
+Define and prepare a clear site to establish affordable housing within the Precinct.
 Site preparation may include undertaking detailed studies to support traffic and infrastructure analysis, and connecting trunk infrastructure to a site where not presently available. - 9.
 Make amendments to the Dubbo LEP to enact the land zoning changes identified in the Precinct map. - 10.
 Fund and commence works on the velodrome and sports hub, works to include road and pathway connections as indicated on master plan map.
 Additional funds may be able to be sought via the Regional Sports Infrastructure Fund. - 11.
 Undertake a detailed investigation of how to fund and construct the central public space to unlock interest in the area and proceed to decision on timing the commencement of this project based on this investigation.
 Utilise pop up markets to support the ultimate function of this space as the precinct develops.
-Funds may be able to be sought from the Stronger Country Communities Fund. - Construct the North-South cycle path / walkway connections from the River Street extension to the central park.
-Seek funding via the Growing Local Economies Fund. - Construct the River Street extension link, timed to coincide with finalisation of the sports hub and velodrome.
-Seek funding via the Growing Local Economies Fund and via RMS funding linked to the River Street Bridge, should it be progressed. - 14.
+Funds may be able to be sought from the Stronger Country Communities Fund. - 12.
+Construct the North-South cycle path / walkway connections from the River Street extension to the central park.
+Seek funding via the Growing Local Economies Fund. - Seek funding via the Growing Local Economies Fund and via RMS funding linked to the River Street Bridge, should it be progressed. - 14.
 Construct / connect the east/west & north/south connections through the Dubbo Hospital site, noting the need to maintain access restrictions for hospital operational safety, particularly in proximity to logistics and the helipad area.
 Seek funding via the Growing Local Economies Fund. - 15.
-Conduct a public transport study to analyse the viability of re-routing public transport to go through the precinct, connecting the hospitals, sports hub and universities to the network. - 16.
-Fund one of the two identified locations for car parking on the Dubbo Hospital site as designated day time staff car parking, freeing up spaces in the front of hospital car park for patients and families.
+Conduct a public transport study to analyse the viability of re-routing public transport to go through the precinct, connecting the hospitals, sports hub and universities to the network. - car parking, freeing up spaces in the front of hospital car park for patients and families.